-Fiscal deficit is termed as the difference between the total revenue and total expenditure of a government in a financial year.
-The condition of fiscal deficit arises when the expenditure of a government is more than the revenue generated by the government in a given fiscal year.
+Fiscal deficit is the difference between the total revenue and total expenditure of a government in a financial year.
+Fiscal deficit arises when the expenditure of a government is more than the revenue generated by the government in a given fiscal year.

-Fiscal deficit occurs due to events like a major rise in capital expenditure or deficit arising from revenue.
+Fiscal deficit happens due to events like a major rise in capital expenditure or deficit arising from revenue.
 It serves as an indicator of how well the government is managing its finances.

-Let us look at the process of calculating fiscal deficit and also study the components that make up the fiscal deficit.
+Let us look at the process of calculating the fiscal deficit, and also study the components that make up the fiscal deficit.

 How is Fiscal Deficit Calculated?

-Fiscal deficit is seen in all economies, while the surplus is considered as a rare occurrence.
-A high fiscal deficit is not always seen as bad for the economy; it is good if the amount is used in constructing roads, railways, airports, etc. These will be generating revenue for the government after a certain period.
+Fiscal deficit is seen in all the economies, while the surplus is considered a rare occurrence.
+A high fiscal deficit is not always considered bad for the economy.
+It is good if the amount is used in constructing roads, railways, airports, etc. These help in generating revenue for the government after a certain period.

 Components of Fiscal Deficit

-These consist of two variables, which are revenue generated from various taxes such as GST, Taxes from union territories, custom duties, corporation tax, etc. collected by the centre and the non-tax revenues which consist of dividends and profits, interest receipts and other non-tax revenues.
+These consist of two variables, which are revenue generated from various taxes such as GST, taxes from union territories, custom duties, corporation tax, etc. They are collected by the centre and the non-tax revenues that consist of dividends and profits, interest receipts, and other non-tax revenues.

-The government expenditure consists of capital expenditure, revenue expenditure such as salary and pension payments, grants for creation of capital assets, infrastructure, healthcare and interest payments.
+The government expenditure consists of capital expenditure and revenue expenditure such as salary and pension payments, grants for creation of capital assets, infrastructure, healthcare, and interest payments.

 How does the government balance the fiscal deficit?

-Governments take borrowings in the form of issuing bonds and selling them via the banks.
-Banks buy those deposits and then sell them to the investor.
-Government bonds are considered a safe form of investment and hence are free from risk.
+Governments take borrowings in the form of issuing bonds and selling them through the banks.
+Banks buy those deposits and then sell them to the investors.
+Government bonds are considered a safe form of investment.
+Hence, they are free from risks.

-This was all about the concept of fiscal deficit, which plays an important role in the economy of a nation.
-For more such interesting concepts on Economics for Class 12, stay tuned to BYJU’S.
+This concept is about the fiscal deficit that plays an important role in the economy of a nation.
+For more such interesting concepts, stay tuned to BYJU’S.